 Situation After Both Of Them Are In The Chain

-This awesomeness will happen after adding both preamp and power amp to the chain.
+This awesomeness will happen after adding both the preamp and power amp to the chain.

 - The speakers will get enough power to drive their drivers.